 Removing The Tile

 - Use a grout saw, or a cordless tile saw to remove the grout from around the broken tile.

 - Wearing gloves, carefully crack the tile with a hammer and cold chisel, then remove the pieces.
 Sweep up all the pieces from the ground, making sure not to touch the sharp edges of the tile.

 - Scrape the remaining adhesive off the wall using your scraper or a putty knife.
 If you’re working on a wallboard, make sure not to remove any layers of the wallboard.
 If you do, you can smoothen the area by trimming the torn layers.

 Installing The Replacement Tile

-- If you’re laying out a row of tile, use a level to align them.
+- If you are laying out a row of tiles, use a level to align them.
 Butter the back of the replacement tile with a tile adhesive.
-Press the tile firmly into a place.
+Press the tile firmly into place.
 Check for proper spacing and allow it to sit overnight, undisturbed.

-- Force grout into joints with a putty or a float.
+- Force grout into joints with putty or a float.
 Hold the tool at an angle and spread it across the tile diagonally.
-Immediately remove the excess grout with a damp sponge; repeat the process when grout dries to a haze.
-Wait at least a day before touching then seal the grout after a few weeks.
+Immediately remove the excess grout with a damp sponge; repeat the process when the grout dries to a haze.
+Wait at least a day before touching, then seal the grout after a few weeks.

 Pretty easy, isn’t it?
 With this knowledge, you can easily replace any damaged ceramic tile in your house.
 What would you like to see next?
 Leave a comment below.